ErinaTheDummy/SwordToShield/CoreRules.md

 ##### Components
 Nearly all spells require either Verbal (the ability to speak) or Somatic (the ability to move your body) components but some higher level spells may require expensive Material components.
 You cannot cast a spell without the relevant components.

+###### Spell Focuses
+Spell components with no listed GP cost are able to be supplemented by simply using a spell focus!
+If you have a spell focus equipped and cast a spell that has components with no GP cost then ignore the material components of the spell.

 ##### Duration
 Duration refers to the length of time the spell takes place over.
 Instantaneous spells have no duration as they happen in a single instant, but concentration spells take effect for a specific amount of time or until you choose to end them(in some cases).
 Certain spells will have a duration but not require concentration